The 12th May marks International Nurse’s Day and this year is the 200th Anniversary of the birth of Florence Nightingale.

 - your visa application and immigration health surcharge fee paid,

 - free flight to the UK and transfer from the airport,

 - OSCE exam cost paid, NMC Registration costs paid,

 - full OSCE training programme and a free mobile SIM card.

-If you’re an international nurse or midwife, would like our support with relocating to the UK and joining either the NHS or a UK private healthcare organisation – please register your CV with us here.
+If you’re a domestic or international nurse or midwife, would like our support with relocating to the UK and joining either the NHS or a UK private healthcare organisation – please register your CV with us here.
 Alternatively, sign up with us today via the button below.

 Nmc.org.uk.
 2020. [online] Available at: <https://www.nmc.org.uk/globalassets/sitedocuments/other-publications/nmc-register-data-march-19.pdf> [Accessed 12 May 2020].